 The Advisor manages certain discretionary investment management accounts (i.e., actual private funds and separately managed accounts) using substantially similar investment objectives, policies and strategies as the Funds (collectively, the "Related Accounts").
-The tables below show those returns for the composites of all Related Accounts, specifically, the Short Duration High Yield Composite, the Small Cap Value Equity Composite, the Micro Cap Equity Composite, and the Senior Floating Rate Loan Composite (collectively, the "Related Account Composites") and the broad based benchmark indices for the Penn Capital Defensive Floating Rate Income Fund, the Penn Capital Defensive Short Duration High Income Fund, the Penn Capital Micro Cap Equity Fund and the Penn Capital Enterprise Value Small Cap Equity Fund.
-The Advisor claims compliance with Global Investment Performance Standards (GIPS[®]) and that claim of compliance has been verified by ACA Performance Services, LLC, an independent third-party verifier, between the dates January 1, 2004 and December 31, 2016.
+The tables below show those returns for the composites of all Related Accounts, specifically, the Defensive Floating Rate Income Composite, the Defensive Short Duration High Income Composite, the Micro Cap Equity Composite, and the Small Cap Value Equity Composite (collectively, the "Related Account Composites") and the broad based benchmark indices and secondary benchmark indices, as applicable for the Penn Capital Defensive Floating Rate Income Fund, the Penn Capital Defensive Short Duration High Income Fund, the Penn Capital Micro Cap Equity Fund and the Penn Capital Enterprise Value Small Cap Equity Fund.
+The Advisor claims compliance with Global Investment Performance Standards (GIPS®) and that claim of compliance has been verified by ACA Performance Services, LLC, an independent third-party verifier, between the dates January 1, 2004 and December 31, 2019.
 The index information is provided to represent the investment environment existing at the time periods shown.
 Indices do not reflect the deduction of fees, expenses or taxes.
 Individuals cannot invest directly in an index.
-No performance information is shown for the Penn Capital Defensive Short Duration High Income Fund, the Penn Capital Micro Cap Equity Fund or the Penn Capital Enterprise Value Small Cap Equity Funds in this Prospectus, which do not yet have a full calendar year of performance as of the date of this Prospectus.
+Please note that the Related Account Composite Performance is not the Funds' own historical performance and should not be considered a substitute for the Funds' performance.
 Investors should not consider this performance data as an indication of the future performance of the Funds or the Related Account Composites.

 The performance figures for the Related Account Composites are shown "net of fees," which means that they reflect the deduction of all actual fees and expenses of the Related Accounts during the periods shown (i.e., they reflect the payment of management fees, brokerage commissions and execution costs paid by the Related Accounts included in the Related Account Composites, without taking into account federal or state income taxes), and not the fees and expenses payable by the Funds.
-The Penn Capital Small Cap Value Equity Related Account Composite consists of a single account managed by the Advisor that is not charged a management fee; accordingly, the performance figures shown reflect the deduction of a model advisory fee in addition to brokerage commissions and execution costs incurred by the Related Account.
-The model fee represents the highest advisory fee imposed by the Advisor with respect to an account employing a substantially similar investment strategy.
+In 2016, the Penn Capital Small Cap Value Equity Related Account Composite consisted of a single account managed by the Advisor that was not charged a management fee; accordingly, the performance figures shown for 2016 reflect the deduction of a model advisory fee in addition to brokerage commissions and execution costs incurred by the Related Account.
+The model fee represented the highest advisory fee imposed by the Advisor with respect to an account employing a substantially similar investment strategy.
 None of the Related Accounts are registered as an investment company under the 1940 Act.
-The Related Accounts included in the Related Account Composites were not subject to certain investment limitations, diversification requirements and other restrictions imposed on mutual funds by the 1940 Act and the Internal Revenue Code, which, if applicable, may have adversely affected the performance of these accounts.
+The Related Accounts included in the Related Account Composites were not subject to certain investment limitations, diversification requirements and other restrictions imposed on mutual funds by the 1940 Act and the Internal Revenue Code of 1986, as amended, which, if applicable, may have adversely affected the performance of these accounts.
 In addition, the Funds' total operating expenses are generally expected to be higher than those of the Related Accounts; if the Funds' expenses were reflected, the performance shown would be lower.
-Please remember that past performance is not indicative of future returns, and that the investment return and principal value of an investment will fluctuate, sometimes dramatically, so that an investor's shares, when redeemed, may be worth more or less than their original cost.
+Please remember that past performance is not indicative of future returns, and that the investment return and principal value of an investment will fluctuate, sometimes dramatically, so that an investor's shares, when redeemed, may be worth more or less than their original